slonigiraf/whitepaper/slonigiraf/ENG.md

 Often at the beginning of the lesson there are several tutors of the skill, because they studied this skill by themselves or know it outside of the lesson from their parents or from previous tuition, thus the lesson starts with a number of tutor-tutee pairs.

 Let's see how lesson takes place when only one tutor exists.
-At the Fig. 1. such tutor is marked with letter "A" at the leftmost pane.
+At the fig. 1. such tutor is marked with letter "A" at the leftmost pane.
 The tutor selects a tutee who proposed him the maximum amount of money or based on any other criterion that he decides by himself.
 This tuition is marked as "session 1" in the Fig. 1.
 After such tuition his tutee can decide to be a tutor by himself.
 And then these 2 tutors can teach the skill two more students.
 This action is named "session 2".
 Each session doubles number of tutors.
 After session 1 we have 2 students with diploma, after second - 4, after third - 16.
 This can be shortly written as following:

 $2^{sessions} = diplomas$

 For example: $2^{5} = 32$: after 5 sessions we expect to have 32 diplomas, meaning that 32 students acquired the skill.
-What if the lesson takes part not in school but in university and we need to teach 512 students that came to our course?
-How many sessions are need to spread a skill?
-Using formula **(1)** we can write: $2^{x} = 512$.
+What if the lesson takes part not in a school but in an university and we need to teach 512 students that came to our course?
+How many sessions are needed to spread a skill?
+Using the formula above we can write: $2^{x} = 512$.
 By simple internet search or by using logarithm we can find that $x=9$.
 Thus we need only 9 sessions to teach 512 peoples a skill.

 ### Tutors have different number of tutees